-The Foundation received donated assets in the amount of \$308,110 and \$6,978 for the years ended June 30, 2023 and 2022, respectively.
+The Foundation received donated assets in the amount of \$814,433 and \$308,110 for the years ended June 30, 2024 and 2023, respectively.

 Contributions of services are recognized only if the services received create or enhance nonfinancial assets, require specialized skills, and are provided by individuals possessing those skills and would typically need to be purchased if not provided by donation.
 Recognized contributed services are recorded at the estimated fair value of the services as provided on the date of donation.
-The Foundation did not receive any contributed services for the years ended June 30, 2023 and 2022.
+The Foundation did not receive any contributed services for the years ended June 30, 2024 and 2023.

 Gifts in-kind are typically related to fundraising events which are either used or sold at the event and are valued using the following methods: (1) the current average price located on a publicly available website for similar items or (2) a percentage of the current average price located on a publicly available website if the item donated has been used, but the item located online is new.
-Donated materials for special events were valued at \$21,810 and \$6,978 for the years ended June 30, 2023 and 2022, respectively.
-During the year ended June 30, 2023, the Foundation also received donated property and artwork to be sold which was valued at \$286,300.
+Donated materials for special events were valued at \$-0- and \$21,810 for the years ended June 30, 2024 and 2023, respectively.
+During the years ended June 30, 2024 and 2023, the Foundation also received donated property and artwork to be sold which was valued at \$814,433 and \$286,300, respectively.
 The proceeds from the sale of the donated property and artwork will be used in accordance with the donor restrictions, if any.
 Gifts in-kind are used for program services, management and general, and fundraising purposes.